 "The best argument for Christianity is Christians: their joy, their certainty, their completeness.
 But the strongest argument against Christianity is also Christians--when they are sombre and joyless, when they are self-righteous and smug in complacent consecration, when they are narrow and repressive, then Christianity dies a thousand deaths."

 The truth is that we need more men and women of character.
 We have to have more who are not grieving and quenching the indwelling Holy Spirit in their lives, but are seeking to allow Him to develop the Fruit of the Spirit in them.
-Not perfect people.
-But people who are searching for God's will and not simply seeking a fire escape from Hell.
-Our society is literally starving for more who practice what they preach and those who refuse to compromise their integrity.
+They do not need to be perfect people by any means.
+They do, however, need to be people who are searching for God's will and not simply seeking a fire escape from Hell.
+Our society is literally starving for more men and women who practice what they preach and those who refuse to compromise their integrity.
 We are desperate for persons who mean what they say and say what they mean, and whose word is their bond.

 "I have fought the good fight, I have finished the course, I have kept the faith" (II Timothy 4:7).

 Billy Graham, who recently passed, was such a man in our time.
 He was a person who dedicated his life and ministry for much of his nearly 100 years of existence on this earth to preaching the gospel of the grace of God to millions worldwide.
 According to his website, he has preached to audiences of 210 million people in 185 different countries and territories in various meetings.
 And of course, everyone will have his detractors if they stick their head out in leadership.
 But in all his time in ministry there is not one scandal that can be looked back on that either he or his ministry were involved in doing.
 That is true character and integrity!